googlefonts/colr-gradients-spec/colr-gradients-spec.md

 final result composited into the end result as a single layer with alpha.
 This is similar to a `group` with `opacity` in an SVG.

-Concretely, a group reuses another COLR glyph with alpha and transform applied.
+Concretely, a group reuses another glyph with alpha and transform applied.
 For example:

 1. A clock with marks at each hour
    - Define the first mark as a COLR glyph